joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/09/22/customizing-kafka-kinesis-connector.md

 Prior to the work that eventually led me to write this article, and the other Kafka-related ones that will follow, I had very little exposure to Kafka and its ecosystem.
 I knew, more-or-less, what Kafka was and could do the basics to get a broker started and then run producers and consumers from the command line.
 That was the extent of my working with Kafka until I inherited the maintaining and deployment of Kafka Connect clusters at work.

-These clusters all forward data to AWS Kinesis Firehoses, which is then further processed either with Athena, Splunk, Elasticsearch for Kibana dashbboards, or another Big Data tool.
+These clusters all forward data to AWS Kinesis Firehoses, which then stream the data to Redshift, Splunk, Elasticsearch for Kibana dashbboards, or another Big Data store.
 The connector used by all of these clusters is a variation of the one <a href="https://github.com/awslabs/kinesis-kafka-connector" title="Kinesis Kafka Connector by AWSLabs on Github">here</a>.

-I say variation due to the fact that we had to modify it in order for it to take in multiple topics and then deliver to the related Kinesis Data Firehose.
+I say variation due to the fact that we had to modify it in order for it to suit our requirements.
+Rather than run one connector per topic/firehose combination, we needed it to take in multiple topics and then deliver to the related Kinesis Data Firehose.
 For each Kafka topic, there is at least one Kinesis Data Firehose.
 Due to time constraints, this ended up being a very painful process, and the evolution of that code is what will be explored here, at least as far as it can be.

 <!--more-->

 I did not write the initial modifications of the code, but I did write the updates, for better or worse, that came after the initial panic of “we need this yesterday”.
 While we could have possibly run many instances of these connectors each configured with one topic and one deliveryStream, we soon learned that each topic had to go to multiple Firehoses.
 We then also wanted to run one connector to take data from *multiple* topics and send the data to the correlated Firehose(s).

 If we were simply running a connector per topic, we could’ve just updated the handling of the deliveryStream property to handle multiple values.
 Also, maybe things could’ve been handled differently on the Firehose side of things.
-I had zero input or insight into how or why certain things were decided for Firehose Streams, nor did I really know enough about it o help make those decisions.
+I had zero input or insight into how or why certain things were decided for Firehose Streams, nor did I really know enough about it to help make those decisions.
 I think the solution we ultimately came up with works well for the work we need performed.

 <?prettify?>

     topics=GOLD.TOPIC
     deliveryStreamNames=GOLD-STREAM,ES-GOLD-STREAM

 I have forked the kinesis-kaka-connector from GitHub so that I can demonstrate the stages in which we found ourselves.
 Note that due to constraints with my job, this code is not exactly the same as that which was written originally, but it still conveys the same point.
+Well, technically there is some code here as written originally but no one in their right mind would want to claim of it.
+Speaking of...

-Our unfortunate first version that was deployed to production <a href="https://github.com/joelforjava/kinesis-kafka-connector/tree/v1">here</a> used hard-coded values that mapped the Kafka Topic to the relevant Kinesis Topics.
+Our unfortunate [first version](https://github.com/joelforjava/kinesis-kafka-connector/tree/v1) that was deployed to production used hard-coded values that mapped the Kafka Topic to the relevant Kinesis Topics.
 Needless to say, this code was very brittle and we had to do a different build per cluster.
 Calling it a pain to initially deploy and then update is being nice, which I’m sure you can imagine.
 The hope was that it would be a deploy-once application, but of course it wasn’t.
 Seldom is a deployment ever truly a one-time thing.
 At some point you’ll need to make changes, and so I needed to make changes to help make that easier to do.

 <?prettify?>